yoavnir/specs2016/specs/docs/alu.md

 locale: en_US
 Motto: "memento mori"
 ```
+Configured literals can also be set using the command-line switches `--set` or `-s`.
 So let's use them in a specification:
 ```
+REQUIRES pi
 specs r: word 1 .
          /Tau is/ 1
          PRINT "@pi*2" nextword